 5 Min Read

-Focus instead on a more direct question: How much does it usually cost to finish a basement where you live?
+Focus instead on a more direct question: How much does it cost to finish a basement where you live?

-Based on actual projects completed by my design-build remodeling firm in the Des Moines metro area, the average cost is about $57,000 for a mid-range basement without a bar or bathroom.
+Based on actual projects completed by my design-build remodeling firm in the Des Moines metro area, the average cost to finish a basement ranges from $57,000 for a mid-range basement without a bar or bathroom and goes up from there.
 Throw in a bathroom and that rises easily to $80,000.
-If we’re also building a new bar or entertainment area, the average goes up closer to $95,000 for your basement project.
+If we’re also building a new bar or entertainment area (or home theater), the average goes up closer to $95,000 for your basement finishing project.
+A half finished basement would be significantly less, but a walkout basement would be more.
+The overall project cost depends on a wide range of factors.

 What Should My Basement Finishing Budget Be?

-• How can your home's existing value inform your basement finishing budget?
+How can your home's existing value inform your basement finishing budget?

-• How much would a finished basement and more living space add to your home's resale value?
+How much would a finished basement and more living space add to your home's resale value?

-• What other benefits, including non-quantifiable ones, would you get from having a finished space in your basement?
+What other benefits, including non-quantifiable ones, would you get from having a finished space in your basement?

 In the next few sections, I'll go through each of these topics and how they factor into your basement finishing cost.